How Do I

 Topic: sell my settlement

-Usually, third-party companies, also referred to as factoring companies or structured settlement companies can buy structured settlements.
+Usually, third-party companies (located in the United States), also referred to as factoring companies or structured settlement companies can buy structured settlements.
 They buy them as future investments, allowing the injured party to get a cash-out lump sum amount.
 This can also be referred to as purchasing life contingent payments.

 A structured settlement purchaser is often an investor.
 The injured party, who currently holds the structured settlement must go before a judge for approval since it was initially a legal settlement.
 The process for purchasing structured settlements averages between 4-6 weeks total.
 Also known as buying structured settlements or structured settlement buyer.